Residual Entropy of Glasses and the Third Law Expression: Equilibria in a solid

 \subsection{Metastable, stable, and frozen states}

 In material science, it is often useful to distinguish metastable from stable states.
-However, in the thermodynamics context, there is no essential difference.
-The stable state is accepted to mean the lowest-energy state.
-However, it is unclear what this lowest energy is compared to.
-Diamond is by any means a stable equilibrium state.
-However, at room temperature, the free energy of diamond is slightly higher than that of graphite.
-A mixture of oxygen and nitrogen gases is very stable: no reaction occurs at room temperature.
-However, in an astrophysical timescale, ammonia gas will be produced, as the difference in their free energies shows.
-If a nuclear reaction is taken into account, all atoms except iron are metastable.
-There is no fundamental difference between stable and metastable equilibria.
-The lowest-energy state can be inferred only within the given constraints.
-As described in the paragraph Timescale, any real substance has a finite lifetime, in which its own structure is maintained by the energy barriers.
+The state with lowest energy is ordinarily referred to as the stable state.
+However, in thermodynamics, the distinction is meaningful only in a relative sense.
+Diamond is the most stable material on our planet.
+However, at room temperature, it is metastable compared with graphite: because the free energy of diamond is slightly higher than that of graphite \cite{Bundy96}.
+A mixture of hydrogen and nitrogen gases appears very stable, as no reaction occurs within a human lifetime at room temperature.
+Yet on sufficiently long timescales---such as those in the revolution of the sun system, the formation of ammonia is thermodynamically favored, as indicated by the difference in free energy.
+If nuclear reactions are taken into account, nearly all nuclei except iron are metastable.
+In this sense, there is no fundamental difference between stable and metastable equilibria; the difference lies only in the height of the relevant energy barriers and the associated relaxation times.
+A metastable state $j$ becomes the stable state within the scope of a given problem, if the observational timescale is shorter than the relaxation time $\tau_{j}$.

 Normally, defect states of a crystal are regarded as metastable states.
-Here let us restrict the defects to intrinsic defects, such as vacancy and interstitial, with no foreign atoms.
-The ground-state energy of a defective crystal is higher than that of the perfect crystal.
-But it does not change the structure unless it is annealed out at high temperatures.
-Accordingly, it must be an equilibrium state under the constraints of the energy barriers surrounding the defects.
-Atom positions can be intentionally modified by, for example, electron irradiation.
-After migrating in a short time, the recoiled atoms will find a stable site among many interstitial sites.
+The ground-state energy of a defective crystal is higher than that of the perfect crystal (here we restrict our discussion to intrinsic defects, such as vacancy and interstitial, without foreign atoms).
+However, once formed, the defect structure remains unchanged unless it is annealed out at sufficiently high temperatures.
+Consequently, within the relevant timescale, such a state must be regarded as an equilibrium state.

 {\bf Corollary 1: Equilibrium states of a solid}